coronalabs/corona-docs/markdown/api/library/store/index.markdown

 This library allows you to support <nobr>in-app</nobr> purchasing on iOS, including <nobr>in-game</nobr> currency, upgrades, and more.

-For in-app purchasing on other platforms, see the documentation for [Google Billing][plugin.google-iap-billing-v2] or [Amazon IAP][plugin.amazon-iap-v3].
+For in-app purchasing on other platforms, see the documentation for [Google Billing][plugin.apple-iap] or [Amazon IAP][plugin.amazon-iap-v3].

 <div class="guide-notebox">
 <div class="notebox-title">Notes</div>

+* This is the legacy version of the Apple store IAP, please see the new [Apple IAP Plugin][plugin.amazon-iap-v3]

 * To use <nobr>in-app</nobr> purchases on iOS, you must first configure your iOS certificates, App&nbsp;IDs, and provisioning profiles.
 Please review our [Provisioning and Building][guide.distribution.iOSBuild] guide thoroughly, as this is an essential task and you must complete each step correctly.
 Also remember to create an App&nbsp;ID that is unique and fully qualified, __not__ a wildcard App&nbsp;ID.